KF-Art/ungoogled-chromium-void/README.md

-# Unmaintained!
+# DEPRECATED
-This repository is unmaintained in favor of https://github.com/DAINRA/ungoogled-chromium-void.
+This repository is deprecated in favor of https://github.com/DAINRA/ungoogled-chromium-void.
-Unlike this template, the package is built from the source code and provides a custom XBPS repository.
-You should use it.
+Unlike this template, the package is built from the source code and provides a custom XBPS repository and it was able to follow up its subsequent updates.
+If you wish to use Ungoogled Chromium in Void, that's the best option.

 # Ungoogled Chromium Void Linux
 Chromium's ungoogled fork, ported to Void Linux.
 A lightweight approach to removing Google web service dependency that features tweaks to enhance privacy, control, and transparency.